theDesertEagle/i-Guessture/README.md

 ## Software Technologies and Library Dependencies
 The entire application has been programmed, debugged and tested in the Python programming language using Python’s standard IDLE pre-installed editor on a Windows machine.
 However, since all of the libraries and software packages used in the development of the hand-detection and gesture-recognition system are platform independent, the program should be able to run on UNIX/Linux machines without any additional difficulties.

-The library dependencies are fulfilled at each component of the HGRS program as per the desired functionality each of them leverage, using the Python Library Stack.
+The library dependencies are fulfilled at each component of i-Guessture as per the desired functionality each of them leverage, using the Python Library Stack.

 ![System Component Overview of i-Guessture](readme_images/system_component_overview.PNG)